annmcnamara/pandas-challenge/README.md

 ## Trend 1

-Male Players outnumber Female players by over five to one, but the average purchase per Female Players is slighly higher
+Male Players outnumber Female players by over five to one, but the average purchase per Female Players is slightly higher

 ## Trend 2